-- Open the file in the editor, press Ctrl+Shift+Alt+L, and make sure the Optimize imports checkbox is selected in the Reformat File dialog that opens.
+Open the file in the editor, press Control+Alt+Shift+L, and make sure the Optimize imports checkbox is selected in the Reformat File dialog that opens.

-If your project is under version control, you can optimize imports only in the updated code.
-You can also instruct WebStorm to optimize imports in modified files before committing them to VCS.
+If your project is under version control, you can instruct WebStorm to optimize imports in modified files before committing them to VCS.

-- In the Project tool window, select a folder, and press Ctrl+Alt+O. In the Optimize imports dialog, select the Process only VCS changed files and click Run.
+You can also optimize imports only in the updated code.
+In the Project tool window, select a folder, and pressControl+Alt+O. In the Optimize imports dialog, select the Process only VCS changed files and click Run.

 Automatically optimize imports on save

 You can configure the IDE to optimize imports in modified files automatically when your changes are saved.

 Press Control+Alt+S to open the IDE settings and then select.

 Enable the Optimize imports option and apply the changes.